MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.fr-FR/Teams/enable-features-office-365.md

 ### <a name="apps"></a>Applications

-Les applications sont des onglets, des connecteurs, des bots ou une combinaison des trois, fournies par Teams (applications internes, appelées également applications par défaut) ou par un tiers (appelées également applications externes).
-Sous **Applications**, vous pouvez activer et désactiver les applications par défaut et configurer les paramètres pour contrôler les applications externes.
+Apps are tabs, connectors, bots, or any combination of these three, provided by Teams (first-party apps, also known as default apps) or by a third-party (also known as external apps).
+Under **Apps**, you can enable and disable default apps and configure settings to control external apps.

 #### <a name="default-apps"></a>Applications par défaut

-Ces applications, comme le Planificateur, Compliment et Météo sont fournies par Teams.
-Pour activer une application, cochez la case correspondante.
-Pour désactiver une application, décochez la case.
+These apps, such as Planner, Praise, and Weather, are provided by Teams.
+To turn on an app, select the check box for that app.
+To turn off an app, clear the check box.

 ![Capture d’écran de la section Applications par défaut.](media/teams-tenant-wide-settings-default-apps.png "Capture d’écran de la section Applications par défaut")

 #### <a name="external-apps"></a>Applications externes

-Ces applications sont fournies par des tiers.
-Vous pouvez configurer les paramètres suivants pour les applications externes.
+These apps are provided by third parties.
+You can configure the following settings for external apps.

 ![Capture d’écran de la section Applications par défaut.](media/teams-tenant-wide-settings-external-apps-settings.png "Capture d’écran de la section Applications par défaut, montrant les paramètres que vous pouvez activer et désactiver")

 - **Autoriser les applications externes dans Microsoft Teams :** lorsque ce paramètre est activé, les utilisateurs peuvent ajouter les applications externes qui sont disponibles pour votre organisation.

-- **Activer les applications externes nouvelles par défaut** : lorsque ce paramètre est activé, les utilisateurs peuvent activer les nouvelles applications dès qu'elles sont ajoutées au catalogue d'applications Teams.
-Désactivez ce paramètre si vous souhaitez contrôler les nouvelles applications.
-Bien sûr, si vous le désactivez, n'oubliez pas de vérifier régulièrement les nouvelles applications afin que votre organisation ne passe pas à côté de nouvelles applications intéressantes.
+- **Enable new external apps by default**: When this setting is turned on, users can activate new apps as soon as they're added to the Teams app catalog.
+Turn off this setting if you want to control new apps.
+Of course, if you turn it off, you have to remember to review new apps periodically so your organization doesn't miss out on new apps.

-- **Autoriser le chargement indépendant d’applications externes** : Si vous souhaitez activer certaines applications externes et en désactiver d’autres, désactivez ce paramètre et, dans la liste des applications externes, désactivez les applications auxquelles vous ne voulez pas que les utilisateurs accèdent.
-Lorsque ce paramètre est activé, les propriétaires d’équipes et les membres autorisés peuvent charger une version test des applications dans Teams.
+- **Allow sideloading of external apps**: If you want to turn on some external apps and turn off others , turn off this setting, and then in the list of external apps, turn off the apps that you don't want users to access.
+When this setting is turned on, team owners and members who are granted permission can sideload apps to Teams.

 Pour en savoir plus, consultez la rubrique [Paramètres d'administration des applications dans Teams](admin-settings.md).

 ## <a name="teams-org-wide-settings"></a>Paramètres à l’échelle de l'organisation de Teams

-Vous pouvez contrôler les paramètres utilisateur à l’échelle de l’organisation dans le Centre d'administration de Microsoft Teams et Skype Entreprise.
-Pour modifier les paramètres à l’échelle de l’organisation, accédez au Centre d’administration de Microsoft Teams et Skype Entreprise et sélectionnez **Paramètres à l’échelle de l'organisation**.
+Vous pouvez contrôler les paramètres utilisateur à l’échelle de l’organisation dans le centre d’administration de Microsoft Teams.
+Pour modifier les paramètres à l’échelle de l’organisation, accédez au centre d’administration de Microsoft Teams, puis sélectionnez **Paramètres à l’échelle de l’organisation**.
 Vous pouvez configurer les paramètres suivants.

 ### <a name="external-access"></a>Accès externe